gjsrkjjfksn/PrimerDesigner/README.md

 }
 ```

-Create a file containing the protein coding-sequences and their names.
+Create a text file containing the protein names and their DNA coding-sequences.
 Each line should contain a protein's name and its DNA coding-sequence, separated by a tab.
-Example:
+For example:

 ```text
 SHP2  ATGACATCGCGGAGATGGTTTCACCCAAATATCACTGGTGTGGAGGCAGAAAACCTACTGTTGACAAGAGGAGT....
 CXAR  ATGGCGCTCCTGCTGTGCTTCGTGCTCCTGTGCGGAGTAGTGGATTTCGCCAGAAGTTTGAGTATCACTACTCC....
 ```

-## Running the PrimerDesigner Algorithm
+## Running PrimerDesginer

-To execute the PrimerDesginer algorithm, use the following command:
+To execute the PrimerDesginer, use the following command:

 ```bash
 python ./tool.py --file_path <file-path> --version <version> --output <output-file>
 ```
 - **file_path**: The file path of the protein coding-sequences
 - **version**: Specifies which version of the algorithm to run.
-Options: Relaxed, Non-relaxed or the Extension (default: Relaxed)
+The options are: Relaxed, Non-relaxed or the Extension (default: Relaxed)
 - **output**: The file path that the program output will be saved to.

 The other arguments are optional and include the algorithm parameters: